• Texas Real Estate Commission Consumer Protection Notice

 What’s Ahead

-This week’s scheduled economic reporting includes readings on construction spending and labor sector readings on jobs growth and the national unemployment rate.
-Weekly reports on mortgage rates and jobless claims will also be released.
+This week’s scheduled economic news includes multiple readings on monthly and year-over-year inflation and the University of Michigan’s consumer sentiment index.
+Weekly readings on mortgage rates and jobless claims will also be published.

 Filed Under: Around The Home Tagged With: Around the Home, Homeowner Tips, Upgrades and Renovations